Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 ![](Images/2023-04-18-08-43-42.png)
 1. If the installation was completed successfully, you will now have Workbook templates, Automation Playbook templates and Analytic Rules templates.

-To use the workbooks, playbooks and analytic rules, install them inside of Sentinel by selecting the respective template and install/activate/create.
+To use the workbooks, playbooks and analytic rules, install them inside of Microsoft Sentinel by selecting the respective template and install/activate/create.

 ## Playbooks one by one installation
 To install individual playbooks one by one, use the buttons next to the descriptions of the individual playbooks further down in this document.

-> **Due to internal dependencies, please deploy and activate the ThreatIntelligenceImport playbook before any of the IndicatorProcessor/TIProcessor playbooks.**
+> **Due to internal dependencies, please deploy and activate the ThreatIntelligenceImport playbook before any of the IndicatorProcessor playbooks.**

 # Upgrade from previous versions

 ### From version 2.4
 We are deprecating the RecordedFuture-ImportToSentinel and all *-TIProcessor playbooks.
 You need to install the new IndicatorImport playbooks and configure them to download you selection of risk lists.
 Investigate the risk lists being downloaded and the cadence and use the same configuration using the TIProcessor playbooks.
 Use the same description for threat indicators if you have analytic rules set up for alerting.

+Our support will end when Microsoft decommission the underlying API.
+More information can be found on [Microsoft Learn](https://learn.microsoft.com/en-us/azure/sentinel/understand-threat-intelligence#add-threat-indicators-to-microsoft-sentinel-with-the-threat-intelligence-platforms-data-connector)

 ### From version 1
 If you have a version 1 installation you need to first acquire a V2 APi key from Recorded Future.
 Install the new all IndicatorImport and enrichment -playbooks.
 Select a different name than the once already installed and reauthenticate them.
 Configure the IndicatorImport playbooks to pull your selection of risk lists.
 After validating that the new playbooks works as expected you can deactivate the V1 versions.